darknuma/Cab-Fare-Analytics/README.md

 Understanding the Analysis between; Yellow cab and Pink Cab.

-Discovering which is better in terms of Cab Transportation API
+Discovering which is better in terms of Cab Transportation KPI